 A small part of Counseling Services workload involves couples counseling.
 Couples counseling is only an option for trainees who have prior training and experience, and if the clinical supervisor is qualified to supervise couples counseling work.
-It is strongly recommended that all couples counseling sessions are recorded.

 Career Counseling

 With training support, interns may provide career programs/workshops, specific to service needs or population groups in need of these services.
 Additionally, individual career counseling sessions are likely to be part of every intern's caseload given the student population needs in this area.